lamyj/sycomore/docs/epg/discrete_3d.rst

   .. attribute:: threshold

-    Minimum population of a state below which the state is considered emtpy (defaults to 0).
+    Minimum population of a state below which the state is considered empty (defaults to 0).

   .. attribute:: delta_omega

-    Freqency offset (defaults to 0 Hz).
+    Frequency offset (defaults to 0 Hz).

   .. attribute:: orders